mdavoodi/www/source/blog/2015-03-23-blake-joins-hashicorp.html.markdown

 HashiCorp!

 Blake is joining as a front-end engineer, the first full-time front-end engineer at HashiCorp.
-While we've done our best, it certainly feels good to have a professional take over and improve our front-end practices and style throughout Atlas and our other projects.
+We've worked very hard to ensure that Blake is coming into a well thought out and well engineered foundation, but having someone come on board to focus on front-end full time will result in a huge improvement across Atlas and our other projects.

 READMORE